 Either vehicle will provide comfortable accommodation for up to seven people.
+The Volvo is higher on the luxury scale, despite a design that's evolutionary and reserved even for the sensible Swedish brand.
 The MDX is a sportier drive, and it feels a bit more spacious.
-The Volvo is higher on the luxury scale, despite a design that's evolutionary and reserved even for the sensible Swedish brand.
-Both are good purchases, but the Volvo wins our comparison just because it gets the highest marks from both safety agencies.
+Both are good purchases, but the Volvo won our comparison last year for receiving the highest marks from both safety agencies.

 2016 Acura MDXEnlarge Photo

-The shape of the MDX is unchanged, continuing to resemble a sport wagon more than a slab-sided utility vehicle, especially at the rear.
+The shape of the MDX is unchanged in 2016, continuing to resemble a sport wagon more than a slab-sided utility vehicle, especially at the rear.
 The tapered roofline is an MDX hallmark, and the chevron-like chrome strip across the top of the grille and jewel-eye LED headlights in the chiseled front end distinguish it as an Acura.

-While the exterior lines of the XC90 instantly say Volvo, it's crisper and more fluid than its 15-year-old predecessor.
+While the exterior lines of the XC90 instantly say Volvo, it's crisper and more fluid than its predecessor, launched way back in 2002.
 Its shape also effectively disguises the seven-seat vehicle’s size; the Volvo simply doesn’t look as large as it is.
 Nor does it telegraph its prestige; as one Volvo executive said, the XC90 is a car for people who “do not look for a brand that defines them.”

 Inside, the front-end theme of the MDX is echoed by the dash, which has a V-shaped center stack and sloping, tiered design.
 The dash design complements the rest of the cabin, and the materials used for interior trim are coordinated nicely.